sieutoc96/Cloud_Project_3_Udacity_BinhTTH/screenshots/README.md

 * DockerHub showing containers that you have pushed
 * GitHub repository’s settings showing your Travis webhook (can be found in Settings - Webhook)
 * Travis CI showing a successful build and deploy job
-## I use circleci instead of Travis to delpoy
+## Since Travis needs a visa and my visa is locked so I use circleci instead of Travis for deploy

 ## Kubernetes
 * To verify Kubernetes pods are deployed properly